pp4rs/2020-uzh-installation-guide/docs/contact.md

 * Julian Langer
 * Max Winkler

 at the Department of Economics, University of Zurich in 2016.
-This installation guide is for the 2018 edition, conducted by
+This installation guide is for the 2020 edition, conducted by

 * Ulrich Bergmann
-* Ursina Schaede
-* Dora Simon
-* Carlo Zanella
+* Lachlan Deer
-* Christian Zünd
+* Matteo Courthoud

 ## Questions or Comments?

 Please contact us via email:

 ```
-programming "AT" econ.uzh.ch
+pp4rs.contact "AT" gmail.com
 ```

 with the title "Installation Guide: Programming Practices for Research in Economics."